prappleizer/astrotimes/README.md

 This will give you a readout similar to the above, but with how long remains until the next set of sunsets, twilights, etc.

-In both cases, the moon is handled as follows: Only the range of sunset to sunrise is queried; if the moon is already up at the start of night, or is still up at the end of night, the moonrise/moonset times will simply say "UP".
-If the moon rises or sets during the night window, that time will appear.
+In both cases, the moon is handled as follows: Only the range of sunset to sunrise is queried; if the moon is already up at the start of night, or is still up at the end of night, the moonrise/moonset times will simply say "UP @ start of night" (or end of night).
+If the moon rises or sets during the night window, the relevant time will appear.